semiprime/pygenda/docs/Development.md

 * Check new code is appropriately commented and annotated
 * Check any doc changes made (e.g. known issues, config, this checklist)
 * Run `mypy .` in source directory, check any new messages
-* If any new dependencies are required, add them to setup.py
+* If any new dependencies are required, add them to pyproject.toml
-* Check setup.py install works & the installed module runs correctly
+* Check `python3 -m build` then `pip3 install dist/pygenda-*.whl` works
+  and the installed module runs correctly
 * Create various events & todo items.
 Close & reopen Pygenda and check they are still there (with iCal file, EDS, & CalDAV server).
 * Check copy/cut/paste works, including e.g. event date/time, multi-day events,